 Note: The calculations used in this article were updated to reflect more accurate data on March 25, 2018.

 If you are after a more specific in depth look at a typical guinea pig diet, check out my “The Ultimate Guinea Pig Food List” article, I go pretty in depth about all the foods and diet types your guinea pig could possible want.

 I asked my veterinarian friend what the ideal calcium intake should be for a guinea pig to avoid bladder and kidney stones.
 She just said I should use a diet that was 0.3% calcium.

 I’ve also read accounts online where people state that a diet of 0.3% calcium is good for guinea pigs.

 However, my question on this method is 0.3% of what?
 Calories?

 When I do the calculations, this method of calculating calcium content does not work out.

-A published report states that a guinea pig should eat around 8 grams (i.e., 8000 mg) of calcium per day. (see Just Count the mg of Calcium, below).
+A book called Nutrient Requirements of Laboratory Animals: Fourth Revised Edition, 1995. states that a guinea pig should eat around 8 grams (i.e., 8000 mg) of calcium per day per kilogram of pellets. (see Just Count the mg of Calcium, below).

-Let’s use an example.
+Let’s use an example to work out the 0.3% Calcium advice – based on calories.
 If I feed my guinea pig, let’s say, 100 calories per day, and I want to feed him 0.3% of those calories as milligrams of calcium, that means I am feeding him just 0.3 mg of calcium per day.
-Which is not enough calcium.

 Here’s an example: